 How Tuesday Webinar: The N.Y.
 Geographic Information Gateway and Virginia Coastal GEMS

-Join us Sept.
-19 at noon for a special edition of the Mid-Atlantic Ocean Data Portal’s “How Tuesday” webinar series highlighting two state tools serving coastal and ocean data: the new and improved New York State Geographic Information Gateway and Virginia Coastal GEMS.
-The free #HowTu session will feature demos and tips by Jeff Herter, Gateway project manager and coastal resource specialist for the New York Department of State Office of Planning, Development & Community Infrastructure; and Nick Meade, GEMS project manager and GIS coordinator the Virginia Coastal Zone Management Program.
+The Sept.
+19 edition of the Portal’s “How Tuesday” webinar series highlighted two state tools serving coastal and ocean data: the new-and-improved New York State Geographic Information Gateway and Virginia Coastal GEMS.
+The session featured demos and tips by Jeff Herter, Gateway project manager and coastal resource specialist for the New York Department of State Office of Planning, Development & Community Infrastructure; and Nick Meade, GEMS project manager and GIS coordinator the Virginia Coastal Zone Management Program.

 The Gateway is an award-winning, user-friendly website that supports state and local planning activities and provides public access to real-time information, data, interactive tools, and expert knowledge.
 New York recently unveiled a new iteration of the Gateway with significant functional upgrades and expanded data holdings, with over 800 layers of information now available.
 Highlights of the redesign include a new map viewer, story maps, and home and informational pages, with more planned in the months ahead.